 Stubborn Dogs - Dogtra 1900S Remote Training Collar

-Do you have a stubborn dog who refuses to listen to you every time you try to correct their bad behavior, and no matter how hard you try, it just won’t work?
-If so, you would probably want to consider the Dogtra 1900S Remote Training Collar, designed to train dogs with mild to most stubborn temperaments.
+Training stubborn dogs can be a challenge.
+If your pup refuses to listen to you every time you try to correct their bad behavior, and it just won’t work no matter how hard you try, consider the Dogtra 1900S Remote Training Collar.
+It is designed to train dogs with mild to most stubborn temperaments.

 It is fully waterproof, ergonomically shaped to a dog’s neck, and has an impressive range of up to ¾ mile (1320 yards), allowing your pup to roam free in an open field while remaining in charge.
 Completed with 127 correction levels, ranging from low to high, momentary or nick, constant, and high power pager vibration only modes to effectively get your bullheaded dog to comply.